 Electrical Crew Preferences

 The electrical crew that will be maintaining the signal (ODOT or local agency) shall have a chance to review and comment on signal plans during the design phase.
 Send plan sheets directly to the electrical crew lead/manager or ensure that they are included on the plan distribution list for project milestone reviews.
+Use the following checklist as a guide for verifying the electrical crew preferences.